WangOldBig/SPE_Database/README.md

 ### Data contributors

-Authors of published studies were invited and listed here, if permitted, as contributors.
+Authors of original studies were invited and listed here, if permitted, as contributors.
+We will adhere to Sage’s authorship criteria for authors in our future data descriptor paper.
+That is, authors of our data descriptor paper must have been responsible for at least one of the following [CRediT](https://us.sagepub.com/en-us/nam/credit) roles:

+- Conceptualization
+- Methodology
+- Formal Analysis
+- Investigation

+AND at least one of the following:

+- Writing – Original Draft Preparation
+- Writing – Review & Editing

 Contributors